jarviscanada/jarvis_data_eng_JeshanChhabra/core_java/grep/README.md

 Memory issue.

 # Test
+I have manually tested this application.
+I used a sample data to test the functionality of the application.
+Moreover, i used the IDE debugger in order to test it throughly.

 # Deployment
 The app is build into docker image and has been pushed into the docker hub. (jeshan26/grep).
-We can pull the image and use it to run the program.
+We can pull the image and use it to run the program and the source code can be found on the github repository.